enathu/RiseStarHand/readme.md

 All three styles of fonts are hosted at OpenFontLibrary.
 You can get the latest version of the font in OFLB site - Here is the [**link**](http://openfontlibrary.org/en/font/risestarhand)

 The download page has the details about how to use RiseStarHand on website as Web Font.
 Links and Code are available there.
 Please refer the [**link**](http://openfontlibrary.org/en/font/risestarhand)

+## Want the source?

+Grab this very repository.
+It has UFO and VFB files of the font.
+Enjoy!

 ###Details